JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/documents.md

 *These notes were found scrawled in the margins of various books in the Sixth Spire library by the Prophet of the Redeemer*

-- In *A Pamphlety on the Heretics Quandry*: _On a tear stained page_ "He didnt even ask if I wanted to know.
+- In *A Pamphlet on the Heretics Quandary*: _On a tear stained page_ "He didn't even ask if I wanted to know.
 Why must he be like this?
-I have to ask hert about it...I cant let his sacrafice go in vain.
+I have to ask her about it...I cant let his sacrifice go in vain.
 I will use this knowledge to set the world right"

 - In *Crating the Celestial Bridge; a research paper on the creation and working of the celestial bridge*: "They deny me at every turn...too petty and narcissistic to see the hurt in the world they could be easing.
 Too prideful to work with Five Spire.
 But this could work...this could give us access"